bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 _Note, winter parties require a minimum of ten participants to run._

+## Policies and Procedures

+All participants who visit the Chalet need to follow the relevant [policies and proceedures](https://bit.ly/bcmgpolicies) of the Bogong Rover Chalet.

+They can be seen [here](https://bit.ly/bcmgpolicies).

+If you have any feedback on our policies and procedures, please contact the our [Management Group](/about/contact/#management).

 ## Winter Party Withdrawal

  - Refunds may be applied for in writing addressed to the BCMG.